meetdave3/online-movie-ticket-booking/README.md

-# MEAN Stack Movie Ticket Booking System v1.9
+# MEAN Stack Movie Ticket Booking System v2.0.0

 This is a repo for a starter application for a Single Page MEAN Stack application.
 Just download and install and you have a good foundation for building application.

+Make sure you have Node.js and MongoDB Installed on your local system.
+Start MongoDB server and follow below given installation procedure on the Command Line / Terminal

 ## Installation
 1. Download the repository